SunTzunami/Transience_animation_PyArcade/README.md

 An attempt at making an animation of one of my favourite anime characters- Uchiha Itachi.
 I made this by using the Python Arcade framework.
-Used a track called Feather by Nujabes as background music.
+Used a track called Feather by Nujabes as the background music.
+I made all the sprites and the backgrounds from scratch.
 This repo stores all the necessary files required to view the animation
 # To view the animation-
 Clone the repo and run Main_long_version.py.
 It'll run flawlessly provided you have Arcade module installed (No other modules are necessary).